Elinor DeWire: Awards

-DeWire's books Lighthouses of the Mid-Atlantic Coast and Lighthouses of the South have won the Ben Franklin Book Award and the Coast Guard Book Award.
+DeWire's books Lighthouses of the Mid-Atlantic Coast" and Lighthouses of the South have won the Ben Franklin Book Award and the Coast Guard Book Award.
 She was awarded a short fiction prize in 1992 from the National League of American Pen Women.
-She is also the recipient of the Coast Guard Meritorious Public Service Award.
+She is also the recipient of the Coast Guard Meritorious Public Service Award and the sponsor of the U.S. Coast Guard fast endurance cutter, FREDERICK HAtCH, named in honor of an 1850s lighthouse keeper.